 - Nothing like poetry when you lie awake at night.
 It keeps the old brain limber.
 It washes away the mud and sand that keeps on blocking up the bends.
 Like waves to make the pebbles dance on my old floors.
 And turn them into rubies and jacinths; or at any rate, good imitations.

 - No one can estimate the power of authority among poor and uneducated people in a world whose problems confuse even the wisest.

 - I write the big scenes first, that is, the scenes that carry the meaning of the book, the emotional experience.

 - It is the tragedy of the world that no one knows what he doesn’t know – and the less a man knows, the more sure he is that he knows everything.

-Arthur Joyce Lunel Cary was an Irish novelist.
+Joyce Cary was an Irish novelist.
 He developed a trilogy form in which each volume is narrated by one of three protagonists.
 His trilogy begins with the first-person narration of a woman, Sara Monday, in Herself Surprised and follows with that of two men in her life, lawyer, Tom Wilcher in To Be a Pilgrim and artist Gulley Jimson in The Horse’s Mouth.